PrimeSolar/simon-game/README.md

 3. Navigate to your project directory where the index.html file is located:

 **Note**
-Make sure to replace path/to/the/shopping-app with the actual path to your project directory.
+&nbsp;&nbsp;Make sure to replace path/to/the/shopping-app with the actual path to your project directory.

 ```bash
 cd path\to\the\simon-game